Agriculture Design System

 In this example, we are submitting a file as part of a typical form submission to an API.

-We recommend wrapping the FileUpload in a LoadingBlanket component as the form submits, to indicate to the user that any delays are being caused by a potentially larger file being uploaded.
+We recommend using a LoadingBlanket component as the form submits to indicate to the user that any delays are being caused by a potentially larger file being uploaded.
 If your backend system supports it, you can also use this UI to indicate upload status as a percentage.

 As normal, we indicate that the form is submitting by adding a loading={true} to the submit button.
 This will show animated dots to signify that the user has to wait for the operation to complete.